gonzalo-bulnes/chilean_cities/README.md

 Credits
 -------

 Part of this gem was crafted during my 10% _free focus_ work time at [Acid Labs][acidlabs].
-Thanks for that!
+Thanks @acidlabs!

   [acidlabs]: https://github.com/acidlabs

 License
 -------

-    ChileanCities provides a Ruby representation of the Chilean _comunas_.
+    ChileanCities provides a Ruby representation of the Chilean _administrative areas_.
     Copyright (C) 2013, 2014, 2015  Gonzalo Bulnes Guilpain

     This program is free software: you can redistribute it and/or modify